Azure/azure-sdk/docs/android/design.md

 > TODO

-### Errors
+### Exceptions

 Error handling is an important aspect of implementing a client library.
 It is the primary method by which problems are communicated to the consumer.
-There are two methods by which errors are reported to the consumer.
-Either the method throws an exception, or the method returns an error code (or value) as its return value, which the consumer must then check.
-In this section we refer to "producing an error" to mean returning an error value or throwing an exception, and "an error" to be the error value or exception object.

-{% include requirement/SHOULD id="android-errors-prefer-exceptions" %} prefer the use of exceptions over returning an error value when producing an error.
+We convey errors to developers by throwing appropriate exceptions from our service methods.

-{% include requirement/MUST id="android-errors-for-failed-request" %} produce an error when any HTTP request fails with an HTTP status code that is not defined by the service/Swagger as a successful status code.
-These errors should also be logged as errors.
+{% include requirement/MUST id="android-errors-http-request-failed" %} throw an exception when any HTTP request fails with an HTTP status code that is not defined by the service/Swagger as a successful status code.
+These exceptions should also be logged as errors.

-{% include requirement/MUST id="android-errors-use-unchecked-exceptions" %} use unchecked exceptions for HTTP requests.
-Java offers checked and unchecked exceptions, where checked exceptions force the user to introduce verbose `try .. catch` code blocks and handle each specified exception.
+{% include requirement/MUST id="android-errors-use-unchecked-exceptions" %}  use unchecked exceptions.
+Java offers checked and unchecked exceptions, where checked exceptions force the user to introduce verbose `try ... catch` code blocks and handle each specified exception.
 Unchecked exceptions avoid verbosity and improve scalability issues inherent with checked exceptions in large apps.

-{% include requirement/MUST id="android-errors-contents" %} ensure that the error produced contains the HTTP response (including status code and headers) and originating request (including URL, query parameters, and headers).

 In the case of a higher-level method that produces multiple HTTP requests, either the last exception or an aggregate exception of all failures should be produced.

-{% include requirement/MUST id="android-errors-rich-info" %} ensure that if the service returns rich error information (via the response headers or body), the rich information must be available via the error produced in service-specific properties/fields.

-{% include requirement/MUSTNOT id="android-errors-no-new-types" %} create a new error type when a language-specific error type will suffice.
-Use system-provided error types for validation.

 {% include requirement/MUST id="android-errors-standard-types" %} use the following standard Java exceptions for pre-condition checking: